mmdsza/KickanteScraper/README.md

 ## Prerequisites

-For this script to run properly, you need the packages 'BeautifulSoup4' and 'urllib3' installed on your computer or on a virtual environment (I recommend the latter).
+For this script to run properly, apart from Python3, you need the packages 'BeautifulSoup4' and 'urllib3' installed on your computer or on a virtual environment (I recommend the latter).

 If you don't know how to install them, here's how:
 ```